 Method 2: Proxy Setup in Firefox

-Firefox has its own proxy settings independent of the operating system — a major advantage for per-browser
+Firefox keeps its own proxy settings independent of the operating system, which is a real advantage if you want one browser proxied and another left alone:

 - Open Firefox → Settings → General → scroll to Network Settings